 Another recent method that is gaining acceptance is the switch to a plural pronoun with a singular subject such as “When someone orders their supplies, they will have to complete a …”

-Writing and development of procedures may often times include the frequent usage of numbers in the writing.
+Writing procedures for results may often times include the frequent usage of numbers in the writing.
 The following rules cover how numbers should be used in print.

 To help the procedure writer formulate and organize ideas for developing and writing policy and procedure statements, it may be useful to outline the material to be covered.
 Outlining is a fast and effective way to show a great amount of information in a concise, efficient manner with a minimum of writing.